 Does an applicant have to travel to Cambridge, MA for interviews?

 We conduct interviews at hub cities around the world, as well as on-campus.
 You will be asked in your application to list the closest city to where you live and receive an invitation accordingly.
+All individuals invited for an interview have the option to come to campus.

 When are interviews for each Round?